Chol Soo Lee: Murder of Yip Yee Tak

-Tak was a youth advisor for the Wah Ching who was gunned down in the early evening of Sunday, 3 June 1973, as part of the continuing gang war between the Wah Ching and Joe Boys.
+Tak, a youth advisor for the Wah Ching organized crime organization, was gunned down in the early evening of Sunday, June 3, 1973, as part of the continuing gang war between the Wah Ching and Joe Boys.
 Tak was shot at the intersection of Pacific and Grant, near the Ping Yuen Housing Projects.
 According to an eyewitness, Tak was shot from behind; after Tak fell, the killer ran east along Pacific, downhill towards Columbus.

 Shortly afterward, police responded to the scene at approximately 8:10 pm (17 minutes before sunset), and an unrecorded witness pointed out the empty five-shot .38 Special revolver used by the killer had been discarded in Beckett Alley, where it was recovered.
-Five witnesses were taken to the police station to view mugshots; three had witnessed the shooting, and two saw a man wearing the clothing (described by the first three witnesses) moving away from Pacific and Grant; all five were white males.
+Five witnesses were taken to the police station to view mugshots; three had witnessed the shooting, and two saw a man wearing the clothing described by the first three witnesses moving away from Pacific and Grant; all five were white males.
 Lee's photograph was among the mugshots selected by the witnesses as the potential gunman, but the mugshot of Lee that was picked dated to 1969.
 A subsequent autopsy recovered .38 caliber bullets from Tak's body.
 The .38 Special had been taken during a robbery of the Sun Sing Theater in Chinatown.
 Ballistic comparison to rounds test fired indicated the .38 Special recovered from Beckett Alley was the murder weapon.